apache/spark/docs/monitoring.md

 Once it selects the target, it analyzes them to figure out which events can be excluded, and rewrites them into one compact file with discarding events which are decided to exclude.

-The compaction tries to exclude the events which point to the outdated things like jobs, and so on.
+The compaction tries to exclude the events which point to the outdated data.
 As of now, below describes the candidates of events to be excluded:

 * Events for the job which is finished, and related stage/tasks events
 * Events for the executor which is terminated